Pre-training via Denoising for Molecular Property Prediction: Analysis

 \subsection{Pre-training a Different Architecture}

-To explore whether pre-training is beneficial beyond GNS/GNS-TAT, we applied pre-training via denoising to the \tmdn{} architecture \cite{tholke2022torchmd}. \tmdn{} is a transformer-based architecture whose layers maintain per-atom scalar features $x_i \in \R^F$ and vector features $v_i \in \R^{3 \times F}$, where $F$ is the feature dimension, that are updated in each layer using a self-attention mechanism.
-We implemented denoising by using gated equivariant blocks \cite{Weiler20183DSC, schutt2021equivariant} applied to the processed scalar and vector features.
+To explore whether pre-training is beneficial beyond GNS/GNS-TAT, we applied pre-training via denoising to the \tmdn{} architecture \citep{tholke2022torchmd}. \tmdn{} is a transformer-based architecture whose layers maintain per-atom scalar features $x_i \in \R^F$ and vector features $v_i \in \R^{3 \times F}$, where $F$ is the feature dimension, that are updated in each layer using a self-attention mechanism.
+We implemented denoising by using gated equivariant blocks \citep{Weiler20183DSC, schutt2021equivariant} applied to the processed scalar and vector features.
 The resulting vector features are then used as the noise prediction.

 In \cref{tab:tmdn}, we evaluate the effect of adding Noisy Nodes and pre-training to the architecture on the HOMO and LUMO targets in QM9.
-Pre-training yields a similar boost in performance, allowing the model to achieve state-of-the-art results.
-We did however observe that pre-training on this architecture was sometimes unstable, with one of the three seeds diverging -- we will explore the cause of this.
-We also note that the results shown for \tmdn{} are from our runs using \poscite{tholke2022torchmd} open-source code, which led to slightly worse results than their published ones (our pre-training results still outperform their published results).
-Our code for experiments on \tmdn{} will be open-sourced.
+Pre-training yields a boost in performance, allowing the model to achieve SOTA results.
+Note that the results shown for \tmdn{} are from our runs using \poscite{tholke2022torchmd} open-source code, which led to slightly worse results than their published ones (our pre-training results still outperform their published results).
+Our code for experiments on \tmdn{} is open-source.\footnote{GitHub repository: \url{https://github.com/shehzaidi/pre-training-via-denoising}.}